Mehtamaulikr/Sentiment-Analysis/README.md

-# Sentiment-Analysis
+# GoogleAiy SentimentAnalysis
-Google AIY detecting Sentiment Analysis
+Do sentiment analysis of the spoken sentence, perform some action.
+Using Google Cloud Sentiment Analysis API.